lidofinance/lido-dao/docs/protocol-levers.md

 # Protocol levers

-The protocol provides a number of settings controllable by the DAO.
+The protocol provies a number of settings controllable by the DAO.
 Modifying each of them requires the caller to have a specific permission.
 After deploying the DAO, all permissions belong to the DAO `Voting` app, which can also manage them.
 This means that, initially, levers can only be changed by the DAO voting, and other entities can be allowed to do the same only as a result of the voting.